Freedom, Speed, Daring

 In 1968 Schwinn introduced what is likely the most memorable edition of the Sting-Ray line to date: the Schwinn Krate.
 The Krate was to the Sting-Ray what dragsters were to automobiles.
 In fact, the Krate name was borrowed from a popular California dragster in 1968.
 What really made the bike stand out was the unique stick shift mounted on the top tube, right between the seat and the handlebars.

 These bikes had features that weren't just advanced for the Sting-Ray collection, but for bicycles in general.
-Such features included front and rear suspension via articulating forks in front, and a spring-loaded sissy bar for a "floating saddle" out back.
+Such features included front and rear suspension via articulating forks in front, and a spring-loaded sissy bar for a "floating seat" out back.
 A drum-style front brake was located up front, while a mechanical disc brake was set up in the rear.

 There was plenty of pizzazz too, as the bikes were dressed up with a bright front fork, ape hanger bars and chrome fenders on both ends.
 And with a 20-inch slick back tire and a 16-inch front wheel, they truly looked like a bicycle version of chopper motorcycles.